AlexAegis/minesweeper/readme.md

   > from 1 immediately!
 - The maximum size of a playfield in the original is `30 by 24`, not much larger than the `Expert` preset.
 I raised this to `50 by 50`.
+- Pressing `Cancel` in the custom game window resets the game board in the original.
+I'm not going to do that.

 ## Features